abiczo/github-notifier/README.md

 ### Filtering Feature

 Authors are filtered when using the `-a` flag.
-Projects are filtered when using the `-p` flag.
+Projects are filtered when using the `-p` flag. `-k` to blacklist organizations.
 A *config.cfg* file is present within your *~/.githubnotifier/* directory.
 The file will be generated if it is not present at run-time.

 The *config.cfg* format is as follows: